 The tax debt warehousing scheme will be expanded to allow proprietary directors to warehouse income tax liabilities relating to their Schedule E income from that employer company.

 Tax treatment of income from micro-generation of electricity

 A tax disregard of €200 is being introduced in respect of personal income received by households who sell residual electricity, which they generate, back to the grid.

 Help to Buy (HTB) Incentive

-The excise duty (including VAT) on cigarettes will increase by 50 cent on a packet of 20, with a pro-rata increase on other tobacco products, from midnight on 13th October 2020.
+The excise duty (including VAT) on cigarettes will increase by 50 cents on a packet of 20, with a pro-rata increase on other tobacco products, from midnight on 12th October 2021.

 Vehicle Registration Tax (VRT)

 The €5,000 relief for Battery Electric vehicles is being extended to end 2023.